opentensor/developer-docs/docs/emissions.md

 metagraph.weights.shape
 ```

 Running the above code will give you the shape of the weight matrix of the root network.
+For example, when total number of subnets are 32 (there is no limit to the number of subnets):

 ```python
 torch.Size([64, 33])
 ```

-As expected, the shape of the weights reflects the 64 root network validators that set the weights for the 32 subnets.
-The root network itself is counted, hence `33` in the above output, instead of 32.
+As expected, the shape of the weights reflects the 64 root network validators that set the weights for the example case of 32 subnets.
+The root network itself is counted, hence `33` in the above output, instead of the example number 32.

 You can then read the weights matrix $W$ from the metagraph as below.
 See the [`metagraph` API documentation](https://docs.bittensor.com/python-api/html/autoapi/bittensor/metagraph/index.html#bittensor.metagraph.metagraph.W).